vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 Welcome to the course!
 My name is Francis and in this course, you'll learn to define your own functions.

-Specifically, you will learn to do the following:
+Specifically, in this video and in the interactive exercises that follow it, you will learn to do the following:

 - define functions without parameters,
 - define functions with single parameters, and
 - define functions that return a single value.

+In the next section, you'll learn how to pass multiple arguments to functions, as well as return not just one, but multiple values from them.

 Let's begin!